IVUL-KAUST/academic-kickstart/README.md

     Now you can go to [localhost:1313](http://localhost:1313) and your new Academic powered website should appear.

-4. Read the [Quick Start Guide](https://sourcethemes.com/academic/docs/) to learn how to add Markdown content, customize your site, and deploy it.
+4. Your task now is to edit the files under `config` and `content` folders.
+Read the [Quick Start Guide](https://sourcethemes.com/academic/docs/) to learn more about how to add Markdown content, customize your site, and deploy it.

+5. TODO: Explain how to deploy it.

 ## Updating